Lawrence Wiggins, PA-C

 Wiggins devotes as much time as he can to each patient, carefully listening to their concerns, answering their questions and addressing any medical issues they may be facing, such as treatment side effects.

-He explains of his role, “I see patients, many times on their return visit for chemotherapy, treating any side effects from chemotherapy, reviewing test results, and treating their pain issues, as needed.”
+“I see patients, many times on their return visit for chemotherapy, treating any side effects from chemotherapy, reviewing test results, and treating their pain issues, as needed,” he explains of his role.

 Pain management is a critical concern for Wiggins, as he is responsible for collaborating with the hospital’s pain management nurses to ensure patients are comfortable and receiving the pain relief they need.